 Cultural Arts Office Has Moved to the Dove Library

-The Cultural Arts Office staff will move to the Carlsbad City Library on Dove Lane the week of June 27.
+The Cultural Arts Office staff has moved to the Carlsbad City Library on Dove Lane.
 The move is part of the library’s renovation and allows the staff to be closer to the William D. Cannon Art Gallery and Ruby G. Schulman Auditorium, home to many cultural arts programs.
-Popular programs such as Three-Part-Art, Foreign Film Fridays, This Is Jazz! and Opera Previews will resume at Ruby G. Schulman Auditorium once it reopens on June 25.

 On April 26, the Carlsbad City Council approved final design concepts for public artwork to be installed as part of the Aviara Park Improvement Project.